JacobAgerbo/Comparative_Mycoplasma/README.md

-# Comparative_Mycoplasma
-Genome-resolved metagenomics suggests a mutualistic 2 relationship between Mycoplasma and salmonid hosts
+# Genome-resolved metagenomics suggests a mutualistic relationship between Mycoplasma and salmonid hosts
 Metagenomic pipeline were performed each individual host seperately, inclduing:

 Host|No. individual|Seq Chemistry